Jämtland

 Jämtland was originally an autonomous republic, its own nation with its own law, currency and parliament.
 Jämtland was conquered by Norway in 1178 and stayed Norwegian for over 450 years until it was ceded to Sweden in 1645.
 The province has since been Swedish for roughly 370 years, though the population did not gain Swedish citizenship until 1699.
-The province's identity is manifested with the concept of a republic within the kingdom of Sweden, although this is only done semi-seriously.
+The province's identity is manifested with the humorous culture and marketing concept of a republic within the kingdom of Sweden, although this is only done semi-seriously.

 Historically, socially and politically Jämtland has been a special territory between Norway and Sweden.
 This in itself is symbolized in the province's coat of arms where Jämtland, the silver moose, is threatened from the east and from the west.
-During the unrest period in Jämtland's history (1563–1677) it shifted alignment between the two states no less than 13 times.
+During the unrest period in Jämtland's history (1563–1677) it shifted alignment between the two states through occupations no less than 13 times.

 Etymology

 Jämtland's name derives from its inhabitants, the Jamts.
 The name can be traced back to Europe's northernmost runestone, the Frösö Runestone from the 11th century, where it is found as eotalont (normalized Old Norse: Jamtaland).
 The root of Jamt (Old West Norse: jamti), and thus Jämtland, derives from the Proto-Germanic word stem emat- meaning persistent, efficient, enduring and hardworking.
 The Proto-Norse prefix eota (jamta) is a genitive plural case.

 It is not known how the Jamts got their name.
 One possible explanation is presented in the Icelandic work Heimskringla from the 13th century.
 In the Saga of Håkon Góði, Snorri Sturluson narrates about Kettil Jamti, a son of Anund Jarl from Sparbu in Trøndelag who fled from Norway when Harald Fairhair united the country with brute force in the 9th century.
 His descendants then came to bear his name.
 An alternative explanation comes from the excessive iron production that took place in the province before the Viking Age.
 A folk etymological theory is that the name ought to have something to do with the "even" (as in level or flat) parts around the lake Storsjön.
 This theory is based on the similarity between the Swedish words jämt (from emat-) and jämnt (from Germanic *ebna, "even").